From Text to Tokens#

 For instance:

-if word belongs to a so called “stop list” (less important words, we will come to this later)
+.is_punctreturnsTrueif a token is a punctuation..is_alphareturnsTrueif a token contains alphabetic characters.is_stopreturnsTrueif word belongs to a so called “stop list” (less important words, we will come to this later)

 Since we here only want to count words: